 Ed Anderson also contacted us and provided a link to his Black Forest Star Party report on CloudyNights.com.
 Here he relates meeting Al Nagler and seeing views through the TNVC monocular.

-The views were nothing short of spectacular.
+The views were

 My astronomy club buddy, John, has a 32″ GoTo Dob that he built.
 What a beautiful scope.
 He had saved me a spot so I was set up right next to him.